Ritesh-Maharjan/jobhunt/README.md

 * Company and Job seeker can delete their profile
 * Admin, Company and Job seeker can update their profile.
 * Every one can upload images and change images.
-* Basic search funcitonality for the jobs, and when logged in as company they can see all the job postings from them
+* Basic search funcitonality for the jobs, and when logged in as company they can see all the job postings created by them
+* Input validation on both frontend and backend using Formik and Yup.

 # Struggles when creating this project